blackluv/Microsoft-Rewards-Bot/README.md

 	- custom user agents
 - Default to Incognito Mode
 - Combine API Key and Account Names to the same JSON (maybe single config file)
-- Rewrite script into class based code
+- Rewrite script into class-based code
 - os.environ variables for multiple logins (current account names and passwords are too long)
 - Proxy support
+- Add requirements.txt for dependencies

 <h2>License</h2>

-100% free to use and open sources.
+100% free to use and open source.  :see_no_evil: :hear_no_evil: :speak_no_evil: